 The fourth feature is that crying infants look like they are in pain, even when they are not.
 No wonder this is frustrating to parents.
 If the infant is in pain because you prick its heel, or if the infant is hungry but not in pain, the crying will look and sound similarly.
 Of course, if you see the infant being pricked, it is easy to understand that the infant is in pain.
 But if you don't see the pin prick — which is what happens most of the time — and the infant is just crying, it is very difficult to know the cause.
 Unfortunately, despite lots of misleading suggestions in the advice literature, there is nothing in the cry sound, in the facial expression or in the baby's activity that lets you know whether or not the infant is in pain.

 We will talk more later about why we know the infant is not always in pain when it cries.
-(Link to Section) For now the important point is to understand that there is nothing "specific" about crying; that is, crying does not always indicate pain.
+(Why We Know Your Infant is Not in Pain) For now the important point is to understand that there is nothing "specific" about crying; that is, crying does not always indicate pain.
 Certainly, infants cry when they are in pain, but they are not always in pain when they cry.
 They can cry for many reasons.

 The fifth feature is that crying can go on and on for long periods of time.
 In fact, infants cry more and for longer periods in the first three or four months than they ever do again.
 In one study, the average length of crying times was 35 minutes.
 However, the “average” includes both very long and very short crying times.
 In this study, the lengths of crying times were often 5 minutes and sometimes over 2 hours.
 As with all other features of crying, this can vary a lot between one infant and the other.
 But in all infants, they are likely to cry more and for longer in the first few months than they ever do again.